Classifications

 Terminology simplified..

-In essence, only classes T51-T54 and T32-T34 are classes for competing in wheelchair racing or track events and road race marathon.
+In essence, only classes T51–T54 and T32–T34 are eligible for wheelchair racing events, including track races and road marathon competitions.

-For detailed information about the above classification categories and other classes of functional abilities, you could get full details via World Para Athletics Classification.
+For detailed information on the classification categories above, as well as other classes of functional abilities, full details can be obtained via the following link/resource – World Para Athletics Classification.

 Questions?